changeprasant/Jedis/Getting-started.md

 # Installing Jedis
 In order to have Jedis as a dependency in your application you can:
 ## Use the jar files
-download the [jedis jar](https://github.com/xetorthio/jedis/archives/master) and the [Apache Commons dependency](http://commons.apache.org/pool/download_pool.cgi)
+download the [jedis jar](https://github.com/xetorthio/jedis/archives/master) and the [Apache Commons dependency](http://commons.apache.org/pool/download_pool.cgi).
+Import  org.apache.commons.pool.impl.GenericObjectPool and GenericObjectPool.Config.

 ## build from source
 This gives you the most recent version.